-Most consistent top performing managers: Preqin generates quartile rankings for individual funds according to their investment strategy, geographic focus, and vintage year.
-Each fund universe constitutes funds of similar types, geographic foci, and vintage years, enabling quartile rankings to be assigned using a combination of both the net IRR and multiple rankings of each constituent fund - with equal weights placed on both.
-In instances where the sample size is small, the funds are assigned quartile rankings that are generated against the private capital industry in its entirety.
+Most consistent best performing managers: Preqin generates quartile rankings for individual funds according to their investment strategy, geographic focus, and vintage year.
+Each fund universe constitutes funds of similar type, geographic focus, and vintage year, enabling quartile rankings to be assigned using a combination of both the net IRR and multiple rankings of each constituent fund - Both are weighted equally.
+In instances where the sample size is small, funds are assigned quartile rankings that are generated against the private capital industry in its entirety.

-The tables are compiled using only funds for which Preqin assigns a quartile ranking, and so for this reason, funds within the first three years of their lifecycle have been excluded as these funds are too early in their fund lives to generate meaningful IRRs.
-Furthermore, only managers that have raised at least three funds of a similar strategy are considered and further narrowed down to include only active fund managers (whereby the fund manager must have raised a similar strategy fund within the past six years).
+The tables are compiled using only funds for which Preqin assigns a quartile ranking, and so for this reason, funds within the first three years of their lifecycle have been excluded as they are too early in their fund lives to generate meaningful IRRs.
+In addition, only managers that have raised at least three funds of a similar strategy are considered and further narrowed down to include only active fund managers (whereby the fund manager must have raised a similar strategy fund within the past six years).
 The lower the average score, the more consistently the manager has performed.